An Experimental Study of Semantic Continuity for Deep Learning Models: Experiment

 \subsubsection{GradCAM}

-The GradCAM~\cite{Selvaraju2019GradCAMVE} is an algorithm that uses gradient and activation information to visualize the region of interest of the model.
-We use the GradCAM to observe the model's attention area to the image under different training constraints.
-Results respectively show the activation maps of Resnet18 and Resnet50 on the Cifar100 dataset and ImageNet dataset in Fig.~\ref{gradcam_img}.
-Take the first row of data in ImageNet as an example, the Resnet50 model pays more attention to identifying the sky above the snow, while the Resnet50C model focuses more on the snowmobiles and people.
-This phenomenon is more obvious in Resnet50ADV and Resnet50ADV+C. The area of Resnet50ADV's attention is looser and more distributed in the background area.
-In contrast, Resnet50ADV+C's attention is more focused on the target object.
-This can prove that the semantic continuity constraint will modify the model's attention on task-related information and make the model more interpretable.
+The GradCAM algorithm~\cite{Selvaraju2019GradCAMVE} utilizes gradient and activation information to visualize the model's regions of interest.
+We employed GradCAM to observe the model's attention areas on images under different training constraints.
+The results display the activation maps of Resnet18 and Resnet50 on the Cifar100 and ImageNet datasets in Fig.~\ref{gradcam_img}.
+For instance, in the first row of ImageNet data, on the task of classifying snowmobiles, the Resnet50 model primarily focuses on the sky above the snow, whereas the Resnet50C model concentrates more on snowmobiles and people.
+This distinction becomes more pronounced with Resnet50Adv and Resnet50AdvC.
+The Resnet50Adv model's attention is more dispersed and distributed across the background, while Resnet50AdvC’s attention is more concentrated on the target object.

+These findings demonstrate that the semantic continuity constraint refines the model's focus on task-related information, thereby enhancing its interpretability.